 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company invests its cash in instruments with maturities of 180 days or less from the original date of investment, thereby reducing its exposure to interest rate fluctuations.
 Debt obligations are exposed to interest rate variations as well.
-The Company has debt denominated in US dollars and is therefore exposed to movements in US dollar interest rates.
-This debt bears interest at 5% over LIBOR and allows for interest periods of between 30 and 180 days.
+The Company has interest bearing debt and is therefore exposed to movements in interest rates.
+At 31 December 2014, this debt bore interest at 5% over LIBOR and allowed for interest periods of between 30 and 180 days.
 A change in LIBOR of +/-1% would not have a material effect on the financial results of the Group or the Company.
-In addition, at 30 September 2014, the Company had a liability to Rio Tinto related to the Ollachea gold property of \$14,190,000, payable in July 2016, which accrues interest at an annual rate of 7%.
+In addition, at 31 December 2014, the Company had a liability to Rio Tinto related to the Ollachea gold property of \$14,190,000, payable in July 2016, which accrues interest at an annual rate of 7%.
+Subsequent to 31 December 2014, the Company drew down on a \$70,000,000 Bridge Loan, the proceeds of which were used to repay the \$30,000,000 Macquarie loan and \$12,000,000 of the \$14,190,000 payable to Rio Tinto.
+The Bridge Loan bears interest at 6.17% over LIBOR.